igorambrozini/igorambrozini/README.md

 🎯 **Data Scientist & Data Engineer**

-Engineer with a Master's degree in Artificial Intelligence and Data Science.
+Engineer with a Master's Degree in Artificial Intelligence and Data Science.
 Researcher with a multidisciplinary profile, +6 years of data working with international teams, experienced in forecasting, data engineering, predictive maintenance, industrial process optimization, and business intelligence, focused on creating value through innovative solutions and optimization.

 - 📚 **Tech Stack:**
 `Python` | `Scikit-learn` | `TensorFlow` | `SQL/PostgreSQL` |  `BI` |